-Preliminary Inventory of the Art Publication Society Papers, 1912
+Preliminary Guide to the Art Publication Society Papers, 1912

 The collection consists of 104 original piano compositions entered into a contest held by the Society.
 It received over 3000 entries from all over Europe, and North and South America.
 These entries were apparently intended for return to the contestants, but were never mailed.
 The compositions were divided into three classes: Class A for concert piano solos, intended for public performance by advanced musicians; Classes B and C were written as less demanding salon pieces; Class C especially for short character pieces.
 Composers were supposed to identify themselves by motto rather than by name on their compositions (though some used names).
 The range of mottoes selected is quite diverse and interesting.